crypticsy/learning-journal/66_Days_of_Data_Science/README.md

 ##### Summary:

 <p align="justify">
 The focus of today's course was on data manipulation in PostgreSQL utilizing both built-in and user-defined functions.
 The built-in functions of PostgreSQL included common data types and their casts, date/time functions and operators, and string parsing and manipulation functions.
-While the most of the operators were familiar, I learned about several new ones, such as 'INTERVAL' and 'INITCAP'.
-Nevertheless, the postgreSQL extensions and full-text search capabilities were entirely new subjects, particularly 'tsvector' (text search vector) to execute a full text search beyond the scope of the 'LIKE' operator.
+While the most of the operators were familiar, I learned about several new ones, such as `INTERVAL` and `INITCAP`.
+Nevertheless, the postgreSQL extensions and full-text search capabilities were entirely new subjects, particularly `tsvector` (text search vector) to execute a full text search beyond the scope of the 'LIKE' operator.
 Knowing that PostgreSQL offers built-in extensions such as fuzzy string matching through 'levenshtein' and'similarity' blew my mind as I had previously only used it in Python.
 Learning the syntax to develop my own functions was also quite instructive.
 Overall, it was a productive weekend spent learning more about PostgreSQL.
 </p>

 ----